A dramatic encounter in Italy ended with the hosts winning a thrilling match to keep their hopes of progression very much alive.

-The French side stunned their hosts early on when Andre Ayew opened the scoring, but goals from Gokhan Inler and Gonzalo Higuain had Rafael Benitez's side ahead at the break.
+The French side stunned its hosts early on when Andre Ayew opened the scoring, but goals from Gokhan Inler and Gonzalo Higuain had Rafael Benitez's side ahead at the break.

-Florian Thauvin levelled matters but Higuain proved the match winner.
+Florian Thauvin leveled matters, but Higuain proved the match winner.

 Benitez made four changes to his Napoli side, with the likes of Inler and Dries Mertens coming in as Marek Hamsik dropped to the bench, while Marseille introduced Andre Ayew and Benoit Cheyrou.

-Marseille – who entered the match on the back of a six-match winless streak - were nearly behind after just six minutes as Mertens curled just wide when sent through by Jose Callejon, but it was the French side who would take the lead four minutes later.
+Marseille – which entered the contest on the back of a six-match winless streak - was nearly behind after just six minutes as Mertens curled just wide when sent through by Jose Callejon, but it was the French side which would take the lead four minutes later.

-Andre Ayew was the scorer, rising highest to nod Thauvin's corner past Pepe Reina, and with no player on the far post, Benitez was unhappy with his side's organisation.
+Andre Ayew was the scorer, rising highest to nod Thauvin's corner past Pepe Reina, and with no player on the far post, Benitez was unhappy with his side's organization.

-And Napoli took the lead just two minutes later when Higuain also thumped a volley past Mandanda.
+Napoli wasn't finished, taking the lead just two minutes later when Higuain also thumped a volley past Mandanda.